jimoe/repocli/README.md

 Command Line Interface (**CLI**) meant to make it easier to work with multiple **repo**sitories

-It is written in [go](https://golang.org/) (golang), so it should be able to run on all systems, but it is only tested on Ubuntu 20.04
+It is written in [go](https://golang.org/) (golang), so it should be able to run on all systems, but it is only tested on Ubuntu 20.04 and 22.04

 Edit a YAML config file to describe your repositories.